Vojteech/07-year-in-review/index.md

 But it´s not as bad as it sounds.
 It´s not bad at all.
 I continue to explore new things and I am finding out which of those things are important to me, which ones
 I want to keep in my next 365 days and in my life.
+So I feel like I´m still in the exploring phase, I´m still trying to figure out everything.
+Which means my last year feels pretty average.
+I was trying to survive the normal days and at the same time thinking about the future days and how to make them as enjoyable as possible.